Skip to main content

 Search for "Poole test centre pass rate" and you'll get three different numbers — typically somewhere between 51% and 63%, depending on which aggregator you land on.
 The variance is real, not error: it reflects different time windows (full year vs. rolling 12 months), different cohorts (first attempts vs. all attempts), and in some cases different test centres conflated.

 The authoritative number comes from DVSA's centre-level statistics on gov.uk — that's the source we use, refreshed each quarter.
 Poole sits a few points above the national average in most reporting windows, which is encouraging but not magic.
 Pass rate is mostly a function of preparation, not the centre — first-time attempts pass at roughly 1.5× the rate of fourth-time attempts at every centre in the country.
-Plan for the test, don't gamble on the centre.
+Plan for the test, don't gamble on the centre — here's what first-time passers actually do differently, and here's the current Poole pass rate explained properly.

 How long are you waiting at Poole test centre right now?